Seaweed: From Under The Sea And Onto Your Plate

 Fiber encourages satiety and this means that it can leave you feeling fuller for longer.
 By doing so, fiber reduces your risk of unhealthy snacking and overeating.

-Beyond its fiber content, animals studies have also revealed that the antioxidant fucoxanthin, may induce weight loss as it may help to reduce body fat (5).
+Beyond its fiber content, animal studies have also revealed that the antioxidant fucoxanthin may induce weight loss as it may help to reduce body fat (5).

 Seaweed health concerns

 Granted, seaweed has a lot of health benefits.
 However, eating too much of it may raise health concerns.